How to listen to today’s Dayton Flyers NCAA Tournament game on WHIO Radio

-The Dayton Flyers return to the NCAA Tournament for the first time since 2017 today when they take on the Nevada Wolfpack out of the Mountain West Conference.
+The Dayton Flyers are fresh off their 17-point come-from-behind win over Nevada on Thursday and today they continue on the road to the Final Four when they take on the #2 seed Arizona Wildcats in Salt Lake City.

-WHIO Radio’s coverage of today’s game starts with the Bud Light Pregame Show at 3:30 PM and The Voice of the Flyers Larry Hansgen and Keith Waleskowski have the call of all the game action starting with tip-off at 4:30 PM live from the Delta Center in Salt Lake City, UT.
+WHIO Radio’s coverage of today’s game starts with the Bud Light Pregame Show at 11:45 AM and The Voice of The Flyers Larry Hansgen and Keith Waleskowski have the call of all the game action starting with tip-off at 12:45 PM live from the Delta Center in Salt Lake City, UT.

 𝐓𝐡𝐢𝐬 𝐢𝐬 𝐎𝐮𝐫 𝐌𝐨𝐦𝐞𝐧𝐭 ✈️🏀 #LetsFly // @DaytonFlyers pic.twitter.com/22uUsVssnl— Dayton Basketball (@DaytonMBB) March 20, 2024